hyperledger-solang/solang/docs/language.rst

         }
     }

+The `EIP-165 <https://eips.ethereum.org/EIPS/eip-165>`_ interface value can be retrieved using the syntax ``type(...).interfaceId``.
+This is only permitted on interfaces.
+The interfaceId is simply an bitwise XOR of all function selectors in the interface.
+This makes it possible to uniquely identify an interface at runtime, which can be used to write a `supportsInterface()` function as described in the EIP.

-The contract code for a contract, i.e. the binary WebAssembly or BOF, can be retrieved using the ``type(c).creationCode`` and ``type(c).runtimeCode`` fields, as ``bytes``.
+The contract code for a contract, i.e. the binary WebAssembly or BPF, can be retrieved using the ``type(c).creationCode`` and ``type(c).runtimeCode`` fields, as ``bytes``.
 In Ethereum, the constructor code is in the ``creationCode`` WebAssembly and all the functions are in the ``runtimeCode`` WebAssembly or BPF.
 Parity Substrate has a single WebAssembly code for both,